How to Build an Effective Ecommerce Checkout Flow for Your Business

 #6 Send cart and checkout abandonment emails

-#7 Add an auto-save feature to your shopping cart
+#7 Include auto-save features with your shopping cart

 Small Business Saturday Tips For Online Sellers